 If anyone thinks they know the 'next best thing' in green building materials, please let us know in the comment section below, we'd be happy to have a look!

-Now that you know more about natural building insulation materials, find pages about sustainable and healthy green building techniques here :
+Now that you know more about natural building insulation panels made from grass, find more pages about sustainable and healthy green building techniques here :

 Visit the EcoHome Green Building Guide pages and learn how to build more durable, healthy and efficient homes.